-There is gold inside the computer from where you are reading this SD Bullion blog post.
+There is gold inside the device from where you are reading this SD Bullion blog post.

-In order to help our readers better understand gold investing today, here we explain fundamental facts on how much gold is thinly spread inside a computer desktop or laptop.
+In order to help our readers better understand gold investing today, here we explain fundamental facts on how much gold is thinly spread inside a computer desktop, laptop and even smartphones.

 Few consumers of computer laptops and desktops know the interior of their electronics have gotten thinly layered in gold.